Signs of Burnout in Female Physicians: When Exhaustion Becomes Dysregulation

 Both/And: Your Nervous System Responses Are Both Protective and Painful

-Dani is a healthcare administrator who experiences waves of anxiety every Sunday evening — a tightening in her chest, shallow breathing, a sense of dread that she describes as “waiting for something bad to happen.”
+Heather is a healthcare administrator who experiences waves of anxiety every Sunday evening.
+A tightening in her chest, shallow breathing, a sense of dread that she describes as “waiting for something bad to happen.”
 Nothing bad is happening.
 Her week ahead is manageable.
 But her body doesn’t know that, because her body is still responding to a childhood where Sunday nights meant the return of an unpredictable parent.
 Twenty-five years later, the alarm system is still running the same program.

-Both/And means Dani can honor her nervous system for protecting her and still commit to updating its programming.
-She can acknowledge that hypervigilance kept her safe as a child and recognize that it’s now costing her sleep, intimacy, and peace.
-The goal of somatic work isn’t to silence the body’s alarm system — it’s to help it distinguish between past danger and present safety.
+Both/And means Heather can honor her nervous system for protecting her and still commit to updating its programming.
+She can acknowledge that hypervigilance kept her safe as a child and recognize that it’s now costing her sleep, intimacy, and peace of mind.
+Sometimes simultaneously in the same conversation.
+The goal of somatic work isn’t to silence the body’s alarm system.
+It’s to help it distinguish between past danger and present safety.

 The Systemic Lens: Why Your Dysregulation Makes Sense in Context